enterprise scale WordPress hosting on AWS

 We need the site to stay up, come hell or high water.
 First off, we’ll set our stack to Auto Heal.
 This means that if any instance becomes unresponsive, OpsWorks will automatically spin up a new instance, deploy all our apps onto it then reroute traffic from the old troubled box to the new clean one.

-Furthermore, we can mitigate the impact of a catastrophic outage in the AWS data centre by creating our instances in different availability zones (AZs).
+Furthermore, we can mitigate the impact of a catastrophic outage in the AWS data centre by creating our instances in different Availability Zones.
 If one centre goes offline completely, the load balancer will simply reroute all traffic to the remaining instance at the other location.

 cope with traffic spikes